 - In this business model, the platform buys hotel rooms and then resells them to travellers.
 The merchant gets the rooms cheaper by buying the rooms very early as well as in bulk.
 Often, the merchant bundles them with airfares, rental cars and/or other things.

 - Cash flow timings are different to the agency model.
 In the merchant model, the business has to fork out the cash upfront.
-Further, they sit on the risk of not being able to sell all their inventory.
-Further, travellers now can pay after your stay when, originally, it was a pay when you book model.
+Nominally, they sit on the risk of not being able to sell all their inventory.
+However, with their increasing power Expedia have managed to negotiate that they can hand back the room to the hotel 24 hours prior if they can not sell it.
+This has tilted the deal much in favour of Expedia (but whether or not this clause applies on all room/hotels, I doubt).

 - The merchant model also allows individual hotel bookings.
 But the package deals are more attractive to those who don’t want to research flights, accommodation and other things separately.
 On Expedia, you are more likely to buy an entire vacation rather than individual pieces.